 Before entering into a rental agreement, Virginia landlord tenant law requires the landlord to disclose the following to the tenant:

-According to Virginia landlord tenant law, your lease agreement CANNOT [VA 55-248.9]:
+According to Virginia landlord tenant law Va.
+Code § 55.1-1208, your lease agreement CANNOT:

 ↑ Return to Top of Page (Table of Contents)

 According to Virginia landlord tenant law, the landlord can ask for up to two month's rent as security deposit.
-[VA 55-248.15:1]
+Va.
+Code § 55.1-1226.(A)

 There are no Virginia landlord tenant laws on security deposit holding methods and security deposit interest.

-Valid reasons for security deposit deductions (under Virginia landlord tenant law) include:
+Valid reasons for security deposit deductions under Virginia landlord tenant law Va.
+Code § 55.1-1226.(A) include:

 The landlord is NOT allowed to take money from the security deposit due to damage from *normal wear and tear. *Normal wear and tear is the natural deterioration of the property (and its contents) from normal everyday use.